Every month, from September through June, we and other UU congregations focus on a specific theme.

 Rev Julie Lombard and The Worship Team

-The theme for the month of March is The Gift of Transformation.
+The theme for the month of May is The Gift of Pluralism.

 To attend in person: